 You’ll see the domain verification status in green once everything is good to go.

 🎉 You’re all set!
-Your custom domains will start pointing to your Render service and we’ll continue to issue and renew SSL certificates for them as long as you’re using Render.
+Your custom domains will start pointing to your Render service and we’ll continue to issue and renew TLS certificates for them as long as you’re using Render.

 Render uses Let’s Encrypt and DigiCert to issue certificates for your custom domain.
 If you have any CAA records with your DNS provider, please ensure that Let’s Encrypt (

 digicert.com) are included.
 If you add a wildcard custom domain, ensure

 issuewild records are correct.
 You may ignore this if you do not have any CAA records.

 example.com IN CAA 0 issue "digicert.com" example.com IN CAA 0 issue "letsencrypt.org" example.com IN CAA 0 issuewild "digicert.com" example.com IN CAA 0 issuewild "letsencrypt.org"